artontray/screenshot-backend/README.md

   - Allow more type of file to upload as pdf or txt
   - Encryption of the images so they cannot be displayed even you have the raw URL from the CLoud where are situated the files
-  - Proof of Action stamp joined to public screenshot to proof authenticity.
-So users cannot publish a screenshot that already been published by an other user.
-Copyrights scan can be implemented.
+  - Proof of Action stamp joined to public screenshot : To authenticate the legitimacy of a public screenshot, a Proof of Action stamp is added to it.
+This helps prevent users from publishing screenshots that have already been published by other users.
+Additionally, a copyright scan can be implemented as an added measure of protection.

 [Back to top](<#contents>)